Equipment Bill of Sale

 The seller's and buyer's full legal names, addresses, and tax identification numbers (EIN for businesses, SSN for individuals) must be stated.
 For business entities, the authorized representative who has authority to sell the equipment on behalf of the entity should be identified.

-The equipment description must be specific and comprehensive, including the type of equipment, manufacturer/make, model number, serial number, year of manufacture, capacity or specifications, current condition, and location of the equipment.
+The equipment description must be specific and complete, including the type of equipment, manufacturer/make, model number, serial number, year of manufacture, capacity or specifications, current condition, and location of the equipment.
 For multiple items, a detailed schedule or inventory list should be attached as an exhibit.
 Photographs of the equipment at the time of sale are valuable supplements.

 The purchase price, payment method, and payment terms must be stated.
 For installment sales, the payment schedule, interest rate (if any), and default provisions should be specified.
 For trade-ins, the trade-in value and description of the traded equipment should be documented.
 The sales tax obligations should be addressed, noting whether the buyer claims an exemption under their state's manufacturing, agricultural, or resale exemptions.